leeson9394/coding-practice/README.md

-# My code practice from interview question and leetcode
+Python coding practice from leetcode